Confession: I had no idea Bukit Lawang even existed until just a few days before I actually got there.

 Travel insurance for Sumatra

 Sumatra is a wonderful destination, but it comes with its own dangers.
-You don’t want to hurt your leg while jungle trekking and need to be transferred to Medan or Jakarta without any insurance.
-Like always, I recommend World Nomads to get travel insurance for your Bukit Lawang adventures.
-They cover adventure activities that many other insurances don’t.
-You can easily book and make claims online with them!
+You don’t want to hurt your leg while jungle trekking and need to be transferred to Medan or Jakarta without any insurance. → If you’re still on the lookout for travel insurance for your trip, I highly recommend Safety Wing.

 I hope my guide to Bukit Lawang helped you plan your trip to this wildlife paradise!
 I know I’ll definitely head back there at some point, so feel free to leave any comments with extra tips + fun things to do if you come across any during your time here!